-Objective/Indicators Objective and indicator(s) are attainable but ambitious and taken together, represent at least a year's worth of growth for students (or appropriate growth for a shorter interval of instruction).
+SLO Approvai Criteria Priority of Content Quality of Indicators Rigor of Objective is deeply relevant to Indicators provide specific, Objective/Indicators teacher's assignment and measurable evidence.
+The Objective and indicator(s) are addresses a large proportion of indicators provide evidence attainable but ambitious and his/her students, and is closely about students' progress over taken together, represent at aligned to the school the school year or semester least a year's worth of growth improvement plan. during which they are with the for students (or appropriate teacher. growth for a shorter interval of instruction).